All About Goodwill

 - How much of my donation goes towards your programs?

-Goodwill's mission is to empower people with disadvantages and different abilities to earn and keep employment through individualized programs and services.
+Goodwill's mission is to empower people to discover their potential and adapt for the future through the power of work.
 At Goodwill, we help anyone trying to earn and keep employment.
 Goodwill is a true social enterprise.
-100% of the revenue we generate from the Goodwill thrift stores goes back to our mission.
+On average, 88¢ of every dollar spent supports local programs and services.

-Goodwill provides training and employment services to help people earn and keep jobs.
+Goodwill provides employment services and programs to help people earn and keep jobs.
 Our mission services are funded by grants, financial donations, and revenue generated in our stores.

 Yes.
 We are recognized as a 501(c)(3) non-profit organization by the Internal Revenue Service.

 Watch out!
 Some thrift stores that claim to be associated with a non-profit are actually for-profit stores that arrange to use a charity’s name to collect donations in exchange for a fee or a percentage of the revenue.
 Oftentimes this is not publicized, and the percentage the charity actually receives may be much less than what the shareholders keep for themselves.
-Goodwill is non-profit.
-And, unlike some other thrift stores, Goodwill is local so donations help others right here in the Western Missouri and Eastern Kansas territory.
+Goodwill is a non-profit.
+And, unlike some other thrift stores, Goodwill is local so donations help others right here in our region.
 Make your donations wisely!

-Goodwill operates GoodWORKS Career Resource Centers across Kansas City and surrounding areas, with some conveniently located in the same space as our stores and donation centers.
-All GoodWORKS Career Resource Centers are open to the public and equipped with people and resources to help job seekers.
-There are computer resources as well as a GoodWORKS career professional to assist you.
+Goodwill operates GoodWORKS Career Centers across Kansas City and surrounding areas by appointment, with some conveniently located in the same space as our stores and donation centers.
+All GoodWORKS Career Centers are FREE to the public and equipped with people and resources to help job seekers.
+There are computer resources as well as a GoodWORKS Career Navigator to assist you.
 ANY job seeker can use the GoodWORKS Centers!
-To find the closest center and its hours, click Locations and chose "Empower."
+To find the closest center and its hours, click Locations, and choose "Empower."

-Our diverse training and employment services include career exploration, resume building, interview skills, job training, real work experience, job coaching, and continued support even after going to work.
+Our diverse employment programs and services include career exploration, resume building, interview skills, real work experience, job coaching, and continued support even after going to work.

 Store employees are allowed to shop in the stores.
-They are not allowed to shop on a day they work.
-On their day off, employees may shop as any other customer and are not permitted in the back room.
+They are not allowed to shop on the day they work.
+On their day off, employees may shop as any other customer and are not permitted in the backroom.
 This makes the Goodwill shopping experience fair for all customers and employees.

 Currently, over 160 Goodwill organizations exist in the U.S. and Canada, with 14 Goodwill affiliated organizations in other countries around the world.
 Each Goodwill organization is independent and operates its own unique set of programs.
 Goodwill of Western Missouri and Eastern Kansas operates in over 80 counties.

 It is against our policies to sell merchandise from the back room.
 Employees also cannot hold merchandise for shoppers in the back room.
-Some antiques and collectibles may be held in the back room or in the store manager’s office to be sold on Goodwill’s online auction site, shopgoodwill.com.
+Some antiques and collectibles may be held in the backroom or in the store manager’s office to be sold on one of our online stores.

 Goodwill is a true social enterprise.
-100% of the revenue generated in our retail locations funds our mission to empower people with disadvantages and different abilities to earn and keep employment through individualized programs and services.
+The revenue generated in our retail locations funds our mission to empower people with disadvantages and different abilities to earn and keep employment through individualized programs and services.
 Check out our mission in action to see more from the people we serve.

 Yes!
 We sell gift cards in various denominations in our stores.
 Visit a store location to purchase.